4 Phases of Disaster Management Explained (the Easy Way)

-The “response” phase occurs in the immediate aftermath of a disaster.
-Organizations must focus their attention on addressing immediate threats to people, property and business.
-Occupant safety and wellbeing largely depends on its preparedness levels before disaster strikes.
+The response phase occurs in the immediate aftermath of a disaster.
+Organizations must focus their attention on addressing immediate threats to people, property, and business.
+Occupant safety and wellbeing largely depends on your preparedness levels before disaster strikes.

 Phase 4: Recovery

 Meaning: To rebuild after a disaster in an effort to return operations back to normal

 The recovery phase takes place after a disaster.
 This phase is the restoration of an organization following any impacts from a disaster.
 By this time, the organization has achieved at least some degree of physical, environmental, economic and social stability.

 The recovery phase of a disaster can last anywhere from six months to a year (or even longer depending on the severity of the incident).